 Were you born in 1980-2000?
-Feel lost and disappointed in your life already) Anxious and constantly pressured by people around?
+Feel lost and disappointed in your life already) Anxious and continuously pressured by people around?
 Hello, pretty, you’re a millennial!
 Let me explain what that means, why you feel like that and how you can turn that into a superpower.

 Technically, a millennial is someone who was born in the window of 1980-2000, on the brink of a new millennium.